Robert G. Merrick Research Chair at the Zanvyl Krieger Mind/Brain Institute; Assistant Professor of Neuroscience

-Dr. Christopher Fetsch is an assistant professor of neuroscience at the John Hopkins University School of Medicine and a researcher in the Zanvyl Krieger Mind/Brain Institute.
+Dr. Christopher Fetsch is an Assistant Professor of Neuroscience at the John Hopkins University School of Medicine and an investigator in the Zanvyl Krieger Mind/Brain Institute.
 His work focuses on the neurobiology of multisensory decisions, decision confidence, and the perception of self-motion.

 Neural basis of perceptual decision making and multisensory integration

 Our senses do not reflect the external world with perfect fidelity; on the contrary, sensory information is inherently noisy and often ambiguous.
 How do humans and animals make adaptive perceptual decisions in the face of such uncertainty?

 My research addresses this question on two fronts: (a) how the brain combines information from multiple sensory modalities, and (b) how it establishes a level of confidence in a decision.
 Confidence—the degree of belief that a pending decision will turn out to be correct—is crucial for guiding behavior in complex environments, yet it only recently has become amenable to neuroscientific investigation.
 We use behavioral assays to ask animal subjects how confident they are in decisions about visual stimuli while recording and manipulating neural activity in sensory and decision-related brain areas.
 To complement traditional causal methods such as electrical microstimulation and pharmacological inactivation, we have developed and refined optogenetic approaches for activating and inactivating neuronal populations with greater spatial and temporal specificity.
 The results to date support the idea that confidence arises from the same neural mechanism—bounded evidence accumulation—that explains the choice itself and the time needed to decide.